 - "For me it's all about the flexibility of being able to fit my work around my family."

 - "I am having an amazing career and acupuncture has enabled me to travel the world."

 - "I just love connecting with my patients – I wake up every morning excited to go to work."

 - "I specialise in helping people with fertility – it is incredibly rewarding (and moving) when my couples have the babies they have longed for."

-Acupuncture courses at the NCA - an overview
+BSc in Acupuncture course at the NCA - an overview

 Acupuncture was developed in China over 2,000 years ago and is now well known worldwide as a system of medicine that involves the insertion of needles to specific points on the body.
 At the Northern College of Acupuncture we teach a wide-ranging approach founded on traditional Chinese acupuncture and we provide a high quality acupuncture training which is relevant in the Western world.

 We are a small independent College, established in 1988.
 You will find here a nurturing and supportive environment and be taught by tutors who are practitioners themselves.
 Our students come from all over the country and from many different backgrounds, making the NCA a lively, stimulating and friendly place to study for a career in acupuncture.